 Possession is not synonymous with ownership or title.
 It is a distinct term with technical connotations and legal consequences, which are explored in this lesson.

 Not long ago Barry Bonds broke the record for most career home runs by a baseball player ever.
 The ball that put him over the top was was caught by a fan, put up for auction and bought by Marc Echo.
 (Yah, the clothing guy.)
-Echo decided to hold an online poll asking the public what should happen to the ball.
-The public voted and Echo agreed to send the ball to the Hall of Fame, BUT branded with an asterisk to reflect the allegations of Bonds’ steroid abuse.
+In an online poll, the public voted and Echo agreed to send the ball to the Hall of Fame, BUT branded with an asterisk to reflect the allegations of Bonds’ steroid abuse.
 This isn’t the first time ownership of a baseball caused headlines.
 There was the story about Mientkiewicz and the BoSox World Series clinching ball that broke “the curse of the Bambino.”

 After this, we’ll be almost 2/3 of the way through the course.
 As you approach your midterm exam, we’ll hold a wrap-up and review session to prepare you.